Understanding the Health Risk Assessment for Firearms Licences in NSW

 What is the NSW Police Firearms Registry Health Risk Assessment?

-The Health Risk Assessment is a formal evaluation conducted by qualified medical professionals or psychologists to determine whether an individual is medically and psychologically fit to possess and use firearms safely.
+The Health Risk Assessment is a formal evaluation conducted by appropriately qualified medical professionals or psychologists.
+It determines whether an individual is medically and psychologically fit to possess and use firearms safely.
 This assessment is a mandatory part of the licensing process for new applicants and for licence renewals in certain cases.

 Key Aspects of the Assessment